 ― Marianne Eriksen

 We, at Mansa, believe in the power of good food and beverage and love to learn more about the people that make it possible.
 Whether it be the chefs who conjure exciting dishes to scintillate taste buds or the sommeliers who find the perfect wine every single time, a lot of players in the food industry go into creating the perfect experience for diners.
-We bring to you Tea Time: an interview series with food culture innovators, where we interview managers, chefs, sommeliers, and restaurateurs of Michelin-star restaurants in NYC and took a peek into their lives
+We bring to you Tea Time: an interview series with food culture innovators, where we interview managers, chefs, sommeliers, and restaurateurs of Michelin-star restaurants and 5-star hotels in NYC and took a peek into their lives.

 Interview with Marianne Eriksen at Agern

 Agern, danish for Acorn, is a Michelin-starred Nordic fine dining restaurant located in Grand Central Terminal.
 Culinary entrepreneur Claus Meyer, the co-founder of the Copenhagen’s renowned Noma restaurant, introduces Nordic cuisine with locally-sourced ingredients exposed to time-honored techniques and flavor.

 Agern is a season-driven restaurant led by the acclaimed chef Gunnar Gíslason who serves cultivated dishes with sharp, defined, and natural flavors.

 I sat down with Marianne Eriksen, the General Manager at Agern, to learn about her life growing up surrounded by nature, her transition to NYC, and her management of Agern using the Nordic philosophy.

 A: What was your experience like growing up in a Nordic country?
 I have an image of you in a beautiful Scandinavian house with a backyard full of fresh vegetables.